An experiment to test the discreteness of time: Ensuring Visibility of the Effect

-We see that a larger mass $m$ means that fewer runs $N$ per data point are required, which implies a shorter total duration $T_{tot}$ of the experiment.
+Requiring that the probability uncertainty is an order of magnitude smaller than the vertical step, ${\Delta p_+ < 10^{-1}\alpha}$, we find the constraint s We see that a larger mass $m$ means that fewer runs $N$ per data point are required, which implies a shorter total duration $T_{tot}$ of the experiment.
 Indeed, since plotting $p_+(t/\beta)$ requires $N$ runs per data point, each run requiring at least a time $t$, a lower bound for the total duration of the experiment is

 where $N_{dp}$ is the number of data points.
 Thus, the constraint \eqref{eq:number} can be restated as

 This constraint imposes a trade-off between the time required to resolve the discreteness and the mass that has to be in superposition.
 It counter-balances the fact that it is harder to achieve quantum control of a large mass.